Why don’t more small business owners establish credit for their businesses?

 For starters, begin by setting up the phone number, address and bank account for the business.
 If you don’t have an actual storefront or office location, you can still run your business from anywhere and still have a qualifying business address by using a virtual office solution.

 Next, establish the company’s web presence by first registering a domain name then setting up a company website and dedicated email address.
 Although these are just a few of the steps to setting up operations it by no means covers it all.
 Other crucial areas include but are not limited to knowing your numbers, setting up budgets, forecasts, technology, product fulfillment, customer retention, etc.

-You can start acquiring credit for your business once a formal legal structure is established, business operations are in place, and the company has a DUNS Number.
+You can start acquiring credit and financing for your business once a formal legal structure is established and business operations are in place.

 Once you open an account with a starter vendor, be sure to use the credit line on a consistent basis to grow your business and pay your invoices on time.
 This will enable you to build payment history and strong business credit ratings.

 Important: There are over 500,000 vendors extending credit to businesses, but less than 6,000 actively report to the business credit reporting agencies.
 Ask your vendors do they report payments to the business credit bureaus to ensure you’re able to build business credit.

 Step 4- Add existing trade references to your profile